clg-du/r-crash-course/lectures/lecture_01/lecture_01.md

     ## [1] "Hello, World!"

 In R indentation is not required, but it is recommended for readability.
-In RStudio you can use `Ctrl + Shift + A` to clean up the code and automatically indent it.
+In RStudio you can highlight code and use `Ctrl + Shift + A` to clean up the code and automatically indent it.

+## Packages

 Packages in R are collections of functions and data sets developed by the community.
 We can install and load packages in R using the